vizrex/laravel-db-utils/README.md

 # Configuration
 - Publish the configuration using command `php artisan vendor:publish --provider='Vizrex\LaravelDbUtils\LaravelDbUtilsProvider'`
-- This will publish 'dbutils.php' and 'dotenv-editor.php to `/config/`
+- This will publish 'dbutils.php' to `config/`
 - In `dbutils.php`, you can set default behavior for included command line utilities.
-- `dotenv-editor.php` is for configuration file for 'Laravel Dotenv Editor' package (https://github.com/JackieDo/Laravel-Dotenv-Editor) which is used as a dependency.
-- Add the following sections in `disks` array in your `/config/filesystems`
+- Add the following sections in `disks` array in your `config/filesystems`

         'dropbox' => [